 The Veterans Aware accreditation acknowledges the Trust’s commitment to a number of key pledges, including:

 CNTW also provides specialist mental health services for former armed services personnel experiencing severe mental health problems.
 If you, or someone you know, is an armed forces veteran and struggling with their mental health, expert help is available.
-Speak to your GP or contact the NHS Veterans’ Transition Intervention and Liaison Service (TILS) in the first instance on 0303 123 1145 or email [email protected].
+Speak to your GP or contact Op Courage, the Veterans Mental Health and Wellbeing service, on 0300 373 33 32 or email [email protected].